hoeken/yarrboard/README.md

-# Gnarboard
+# Yarrboard

-Pronounced naar * brd.
+Pronounced yarrrrrrr * brd.

 An open design for digital switching on your boat.